-d) Satellite
+c) Satellite

 Satellite 2-way Internet services are generally available from DiRECWAY and StarBand.
-Performance compared to DSL and Cable is not good due to signal delays caused by the long distance to the satellite, low upload speeds, and higher costs for monthly fees and equipment.
+Performance compared to DSL and Cable is poor due to signal delays caused by the long distance to the satellite, low upload speeds, and higher costs for monthly fees and equipment.
 Nonetheless, in areas where only dial-up modem service is available, satellite service can offer a substantial improvement for downloads.

 A 1-way satellite service is available through resellers from Internet Satellite Platform, Inc., or ISAT.
 ISAT provides a satellite download service called satXpress that requires a dial-up modem for upload.
-It may be more usable than 2-way satellite services where upload speeds are less than a dial-up modem and throughput too low due to signal delays.
+This method may be more usable than 2-way satellite services where upload speeds may be less than a dial-up modem, or where throughput too low due to signal delays.